 Here are several useful tips to help you properly prepare a crack for filling:

 1. Clear Debris

 The first step to preparing an asphalt crack for filling is making sure that the crack itself and surrounding areas are free of debris.
 This includes loose asphalt, refuse and vegetation.
 Failing to remove these impediments will negatively impact the crack fill’s ability to properly adhere to the pavement.

-Stick around until the end of the article to see our recommendations for equipment that can make this step much easier!
+Stick around until the end of the article to see our recommendations for crack repair equipment that can make this step much easier!
 Otherwise, it can be achieved by hand with a simple broom and wire brush.

 Want to learn everything there is about maintaining asphalt surfaces?
 Take our free Pavement Asset Management course.

 2. Make Sure the Cracks Are Dry

 Similar to removing debris, the crack must be dry in order for the filler to correctly adhere to the asphalt.
 As such, avoid filling cracks during or within a day of wet weather.
 In addition to monitoring the weather, make sure to check if the cracks are in range of any sprinkler systems (whether directly or through runoff), and turn them off if necessary.

 3. Measure Your Cracks

 The next step to ensuring you are well prepared to accurately seal your asphalt cracks is measuring them, as their dimensions will impact how you go about repairing them and the supplies you will need.